 Our academic courses provide in-depth study in areas identified as especially important for the professional pilot by our industry advisors.
-100-level courses are held at PCC’s Rock Creek Campus and Southeast Center, while the 200-level aviation academic courses are held online.
+100-level courses are held at PCC’s Rock Creek Campus, while the 200-level aviation academic courses are held online.
 This knowledge will give you a competitive edge when seeking employment as a professional pilot.

 Our two-year associate degree at PCC may be transferred to a bachelor’s degree in aviation.
 Whereas our two-year degree may help you find work as a pilot in a regional airline and most helicopter companies, some companies may require a bachelor’s.

 Many pilot positions require applicants to hold a 4-year degree.
 With an Associate of Applied Science degree in Aviation Science, you will be allowed to transfer credit to some four-year schools to help you towards a Bachelor degree.
 The college that you wish to transfer to has discretion as to which courses and how much credit will be allowed to transfer.
 The colleges listed below have articulation agreements with PCC, and allow students to remain in the Portland area to continue their education.

 Students enrolled in PCC's Aviation Science program may choose PCC general education and approved elective courses that fulfill the requirements for both PCC's two-year degree and a bachelor's degree at a four-year college.
 These courses, in addition to receiving credit for FAA pilot certificates earned while attending PCC, provide most students with a significant head start on a bachelor's degree for students who wish to continue their education.
 Students are encouraged to contact a specific institution below for more details on transferring.